 Did you know that the nine-spotted ladybug is the State insect of New York?
 This handy beetle has gone missing for decades.
 The Monarch butterfly, known for their 2,000 mile migration in Fall, is at risk of extinction due to habitat loss.
 If the trend continues, it may go extinct in a few decades.

 My name is Anusha.
-I am a fifth-grader from New York and I love insects.
+I am a sixth-grader from New York and I love insects.
 I spend much of my free time learning and teaching others about insects.
-My fascination with insects grew after learning about them in school.
+My fascination with insects grew after learning about them in second grade.
 I was curious to know more.

 Insects come in all shapes and sizes.
 Some have bright shells while others have soft bodies.
 Some have wings while others have spots.
 No matter how different, they are fascinating to me.
 Each insect plays an integral role in the environment.